reduxjs/redux/docs/tutorials/quick-start/quick-start-part-6.md

 There's a couple ways we could potentially avoid that second dispatch, like splitting the logic to dispatch once when the component mounts, and only dispatch again if the size of the notifications array changes.
 But, this isn't actually hurting anything, so we can leave it alone.

-This does actually show that it's possible to dispatch an action and not have _any_ state changes happen at all.
-Remember, it's always up to your reducers to decide _if_ any state actually needs to be updated, and "nothing needs to happen" is a valid decision for a reducer to make.
+This does actually show that **it's possible to dispatch an action and not have _any_ state changes happen at all**.
+Remember, **it's always up to your reducers to decide _if_ any state actually needs to be updated, and "nothing needs to happen" is a valid decision for a reducer to make**.

 Here's how the notifications tab looks now that we've got the "new/read" behavior working: